MAY 6, 1947

 The last body was removed from the wreckage at 7.15pm, and work was begun clearing the line at 8.00pm.
 The Chief Locomotive Engineer of the Railway Department, Mr. Norman Kenny, who is in charge of the workers, estimates that the line will not be cleared until Wednesday.

-and dragged clear by a “forest devil”- a
+other implements and dragged clear by a “forest devil”- a

 By 10.00pm, most of the first carriage structure had been cleared from around the water tank.
 Three Red Cross workers remained on the spot all night.
 In eight hours up to 9.00pm, they prepared 30 gallons of tea for survivors, police and workers.
 During the day, the three Red Cross men were assisted by six girl drivers.